Etisalat-Internship/Logstash-AutoConfigureTable/README.md

 5. when prompted to enter file names, do so with their file extensions

 ## Result
->After running the code, the output file (specifically, the filter's csv's collum variable) will be pupulated by an array of strings including the column names
+>After running the code, the output file (specifically, the filter's csv's collum variable) will be pupulated by an array of strings including the column names.